-With the approval of the adviser, a student may transfer a maximum of three graduate credits from a regionally or nationally accredited college or university if the course is directly applicable to the student's program and is taken within the five-year time limit for completion of the degree.
-Students complete a 600-hour internship and also earn three credits of electives.
+With the approval of the adviser, a student may transfer a maximum of six graduate credits from a regionally or nationally accredited college or university if the course is directly applicable to the student's program.
+Students complete a 600-hour internship, a 100-hour practicum, and also earn three credits of electives.
 In preparation for the internship, students will be required to complete a criminal disclosure statement and undergo a criminal background check.